IDouble/Mouse/README.md

 A Simple Java API for controlling the mouse

 - works on multiple monitors
-- powerfull
 - easy to use
+- powerful
+- many functions

-I searched long for a simple Mouse class in Java but i found nothing who fitted my needs,so i writted a simple Java API for accessing the Mouse.
+I searched long to find a simple Mouse class for Java but I have found nothing that fits, so I writed a simple Java API for accessing the Mouse.

 # Example